How Much Does Betfair Pay Me? (Spoiler: Still Nothing)

 It’s a simple line, but that got the concept across.
 The problem was it was pretty tricky to do in the early days because there was just a website, and you’d have to type in the orders on the website, which didn’t work very well.

-Fairly quickly into my betting exchange trading career, I realised we needed to create software.
+Fairly quickly into my betting exchange trading career, I realised that if I wanted to do it seriously I needed to create software.

-So we came up with this plan that we would sell subscriptions to the software, and hopefully, the payments we got from that would be enough to get him out of his existing contract and to develop full-time.
+During the design phase of Bet Angel, I came up with a plan with the person doing the development.
+If we sold subscriptions to the software, hopefully, the payments we got from that would be enough to get him out of his existing contract and to develop full-time.

-I‘m very proud of Bet Angel and I am going to promote it.
+I’m very proud of Bet Angel and I am going to promote it.
 I make no apologies for that.
-It’s a great piece of software, and hopefully, we can take it on to another level and let it develop itself going into the future, whatever that future may be.
+It’s a great piece of software, at a great price with excellent resources with ongoing funding.

 What incentive do I get from Betfair?

-How much do you think that I got paid last year for all of the promotional work that I did for the Betfair betting exchange?
+How much do you think that I got paid last year for all of the promotional work that I’ve done for the Betfair?

 Well, the amount that I got paid last year for doing all of that work and being a software developer, promoting the concept and doing all of those wonderful things was, drumroll, please…